polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/subkey.md

   SS58 Address:      5CcPdpUAhRvGjyxcpnL7emi7SruQ98eP7mC8cDNkjCKfXNZ7
 ```

-The output gives us the following information about our key:

-- **Secret phrase** (aka "mnemonic phrase") - A series of English words that encodes the seed in a
-  more human-friendly way.
-Mnemonic phrases were first introduced in Bitcoin (see
-  [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)) and make it much easier
-  to write down your key by hand.
-- **Secret Seed** (aka "Private Key" or "Raw Seed") - The minimum necessary information to restore
-  the key pair.
-All other information is calculated from the seed.
-- **Public Key (hex)** - The public half of the cryptographic key pair in hexadecimal.
-- **Public Key (SS58)** - The public half of the cryptographic key pair in SS58 encoding.
-- **Account ID** - Alias for the Public Key in hexadecimal.
-- **SS58 Address** (aka "Public Address") - An SS58-encoded address based on the public key.

 You can also create a vanity address, meaning an address that contains a specified sub-string.
 But
 you will not receive a mnemonic phrase for this address.